obj-imp/piserver/README.md

 ## Security Notes

-- SMB1/NT1 plus LANMAN/NTLM and even plaintext fallback auth are enabled globally so DOS clients can negotiate.
+- SMB1/NT1 plus LANMAN/NTLMv1, plaintext fallback auth, and signature-less sessions are enabled globally so DOS clients can negotiate.
 Modern OSes still pick SMB2/3 automatically, but the Pi should stay on an isolated, trusted network segment.
 - The `piserver` credentials are intentionally weak per requirements.
 Change `SMB_PASS` (and rerun the script) if conditions change.

 ## Repository Contents